Multiplayer Federated Learning: Reaching Equilibrium with Less Communication: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we conduct experiments to assess the empirical performance of \abbvname and verify our theory.
-We focus on three different setups: a minimax game (where $n=2$), a multiplayer game with $n=5$ players, and a distributed mobile robot control problem with $n=5$.
-Details of all experiments are provided in \Cref{section:Additional_numerical_experiment}.
+We focus on two setups: a multiplayer game with quadratic objectives, and a distributed mobile robot control problem.
+Details of experiments are provided in \cref{section:details-of-experiments}.